rolonicArk/gitARK/docs/rolon-example1.md

 but is generated or deleted when a children descriptor in a rolon.md file is updated.
 The value of a children descriptor is a list of the pathnames of the child rolons relative to the rolons directory.
 Similarly the value of a childof descriptor is the pathname of the parent rolon, again relative to the rolons directory.

+`norm's add on descriptor
+This is a test of adding a descriptor